pauhmolins/iot-connectivity-project/README.md

 ## Overview

 The code in this repository is composed of two parts:
-- The firmware for the *Heltec Wifi Lora 32v2* board that collects temperature and humidity readings from a DHT11 sensor and publishes them using the MQTT protocol to a broker.
+- The firmware for the two *Heltec Wifi Lora 32v2* boards that jointly collect temperature and humidity readings from a DHT11 sensor and publish them using the MQTT protocol to a broker.
-  It connects to a preset WiFi network and uses a pre-defined broker IP and port.
+  They connect to a preset WiFi network and use a pre-defined broker IP and port.
-  The corresponding Arduino IDE sketch can be found at [`iot-connectivity-project-primary.ino`](iot-connectivity-project-primary/iot-connectivity-project-primary.ino).
+  The corresponding Arduino IDE sketches can be found at [`iot-connectivity-project-primary.ino`](iot-connectivity-project-primary/iot-connectivity-project-primary.ino) and [`iot-connectivity-project-secondary.ino`](iot-connectivity-project-secondary/iot-connectivity-project-secondary.ino).
 - The software to set up an MQTT broker and a web server (located in the [`flask`](flask/) directory) that ingests live data, passed from the server to the page using socketio.
-Directory [`test/`](test/) contains handy Python scripts to test the MQTT broker, which can be used to run the dashboard without an actual weather station.

 The simple dashboard visualizes the data in real-time, showing the latest temperature and humidity readings from the weather station: